mdeaves/robug-blog/content/posts/drivetrain-concept.md

 ![A 4WD skid steer wheeled robot — compact, flat, no suspension](/images/tracked-carrier.jpg)

 Lots of robot rovers use this successfully.
 It's cheap, easy to build, and easy to control.
-The problem is that without suspension on uneven terrain, the rigid frame means statistically only three of the four wheels are in firm contact with the ground at any time.
-One wheel is always bridging a gap or floating over a rock.
-On the Canadian Shield, that's most of the time.
+The problem is that without suspension on uneven terrain only three of the four wheels are in firm contact with the ground at any time.

-Three-point contact isn't the end of the world, but it limits traction and puts a lot of stress on the frame.
-I want better than this.
+Three-point contact isn't the end of the world but I think we can do better.

 ## Option 3: ATV-style independent suspension